-Moving to Spain from the US: the ultimate guide for expats
+Moving to Spain from the US: The ultimate guide for expats (2026)

 Why move to Spain?
 Benefits for US citizens

-For many Americans, Spain means less pressure, more time off, and a culture that values family and community over constant hustle.
+For many Americans moving to Spain, the country means less pressure, more time off, and a culture that values family and community over constant hustle.

-The living costs in Spain are significantly lower than in the US.
-For example, rent in one of the most expensive Spanish cities, Madrid, is around 50-60% lower than in New York City, according to Numbeo.
+The living costs in Spain are generally lower than in the US.
+For example, according to Numbeo, rent in Madrid is roughly 57–68% lower than in New York City, depending on the type and location of the apartment.

 Step 1: Researching visa options

-If you're planning to move to Spain, you’ll need a visa – and picking the right one depends on what you’re coming for.
+If you're planning to move to Spain from the US, you'll need a visa.
+Picking the right one depends on what you're coming for.

 Spain Golden visa ending